manbhattarai/Pulse-Discriminator-Counter/README.md

 | 2 | 8 | 32 ns |
 | 3 | 16 | 64 ns |

-## Usage
+## Installation & Usage
-Load the FPGA image file onto the device with the following command on the Red Pitaya terminal.
+Copy the bitstream file to the Red Pitaya (e.g. via `scp`) and load the FPGA bitstream file onto the device with the following command on the terminal.
 <div>
   <button class="copy-button" onclick="copyToClipboard(this.parentElement.nextElementSibling.textContent)"></button>
   <pre><code>cat ultimate_counter_250MHz_github.bit > /dev/xdevcfg</code></pre>
 </div>
 The provided C code <i>counter_clock.c</i> can be used to read the count values as a function of bin number.
 Bin number goes from 1-3001, any intermediate values may be used as needed.
-The following commands can be run in the command line of the RP to compile it.
+Compile the C readout program,
 <div>
   <button class="copy-button" onclick="copyToClipboard(this.parentElement.nextElementSibling.textContent)"></button>
   <pre><code>gcc counter_clock.c</code></pre>
 </div>
-The compiled code can be executed with the following syntax to read the count values.
+and execute it with the following syntax to read the count values.

 `./a.out [threshold] [bin_start] [bin_end] [disc_width] `
   For instance,